New York State Teachers Retirement System Sells 1,558 Shares of Hilton Worldwide Holdings Inc. (NYSE:HLT)

 In other news, insider Christopher J. Nassetta sold 21,489 shares of the stock in a transaction that occurred on Thursday, February 8th.
 The shares were sold at an average price of $195.68, for a total transaction of $4,204,967.52.
 Following the sale, the insider now owns 2,536,478 shares in the company, valued at $496,338,015.04.
 The transaction was disclosed in a filing with the SEC, which is available at this link.
 Corporate insiders own 2.40% of the company’s stock.

-Hilton Worldwide (NYSE:HLT – Get Free Report) last announced its quarterly earnings data on Wednesday, February 7th.
-The company reported $1.68 earnings per share for the quarter, topping analysts’ consensus estimates of $1.57 by $0.11.
+Hilton Worldwide (NYSE:HLT – Get Free Report) last posted its quarterly earnings results on Wednesday, February 7th.
+The company reported $1.68 EPS for the quarter, beating analysts’ consensus estimates of $1.57 by $0.11.
 Hilton Worldwide had a net margin of 11.15% and a negative return on equity of 94.46%.
-The business had revenue of $2.61 billion for the quarter, compared to analysts’ expectations of $2.61 billion.
-During the same quarter in the prior year, the company earned $1.59 earnings per share.
-The business’s revenue was up 6.8% compared to the same quarter last year.
-Equities research analysts predict that Hilton Worldwide Holdings Inc. will post 7.06 EPS for the current year.
+The firm had revenue of $2.61 billion for the quarter, compared to analysts’ expectations of $2.61 billion.
+During the same quarter in the prior year, the company posted $1.59 earnings per share.
+The business’s revenue for the quarter was up 6.8% on a year-over-year basis.
+As a group, sell-side analysts anticipate that Hilton Worldwide Holdings Inc. will post 7.06 earnings per share for the current year.

 Hilton Worldwide Dividend Announcement